What are the Different Types of Patents?

 You can see there are many lines that show shading and curvature on the virtual reality glasses.
 The more frequent the lines, the sharper the angle.
 You can also see (if you look closely) some lines are solid, and some are hashed (or dotted).
 The solid lines are the features that are claimed, the other lines are not claimed directly – and may actually take on different shapes/forms and STILL be protected.

-I have written a blog article dedicated to design patent applications.
+I have written a blog article dedicated to filing design patent applications.
 Check that out for much more on what is entailed.

 Some of the key features of design patents are as follows: